quiqupltd/wheniwork/api-migration-tasks.md

 # API Migration Task Tracker

 This document tracks the migration of API routes from `spec/original-spec.json` to `spec/apispec.yml`.
+During this migration, we do not need to look at any other files in the codebase just [original spec](./spec/original-spec.json) and [api spec](./spec/apispec.yml)

 ## Instructions